MicroEJ/docs/SDK6UserGuide/gettingStartedIMXRT1170.rst

 i.MX RT1170 Evaluation Kit
 ==========================

-During this Getting Started, you will learn to run:
+During this Getting Started, you will learn to:

 * run an Application on the i.MX RT1170 Evaluation Kit Virtual Device,
 * run the same Application on your i.MX RT1170 Evaluation Kit.